-With the three of us having a long history of memberships in student unions and volunteering projects, we are convinced of the unrivaled enthusiasm of students and their abilities to get the most out of every opportunity.
+Our founders had a long history of memberships in student unions and volunteering projects, and are convinced of the unrivaled enthusiasm of students and their abilities to get the most out of every opportunity.
 We believe students who are eager to translate their education into practice in aims of helping other people have the kind of mentality necessary for success.

-What we do is to connect groups of three students from Belgium with a small group of English teachers in Peru.
+What we do is connect a group of 5 students from Belgium with a small group of English teachers in Peru.
+Each student will be directly responsible for three teachers, but you can work together as a team.
 By doing so, they can set up an education plan specifically tailored to their group of teachers.
 Teaching English to the Peruvian teachers is one thing, creating an environment in which these teachers and their respective students want to learn English is another.
 What is fundamental is being able to tackle the problem end-to-end.
 This grounds precisely why roping in project students from different educational backgrounds is key.
 We believe the student groups should not remain limited to English language students, but that they should also accommodate those with different backgrounds, be it pedagogy, psychology, or something else.
 What matters is that each student is self-driven and dedicated in emphasising the importance of English, atop of supporting our Peruvian teachers in their expertise.
 We believe that English can grant these developing communities access to a whole other world, one fuller of opportunities and prospects.

 Once the groups are formed, the project is set in motion.
 Remote Skype classes will be conducted twice per month by the project students, with a view of improving the English knowledge of the Peruvian teachers.
 The main goal is to help them advance, step by step, through cooperation.
 By giving extra tasks that they will need to complete by the next session, we make sure it’s a continuous plan with optimal results.
 The course of the project will enhance the teaching skills of our students, while allowing them to familiarise themselves in a teaching environment.
 These elements are crucial to the last step of the project.